lamisgosu11/Snake-game-RL-w-pytorch/README.md

 Windows:

 ```
-just download or git clone the entire repo then run the file tagent.py.
+just download or git clone the entire repo then run the file agent.py with terminal.
+> python agent.py
 ```

 ## Usage example